Synthetixio/js/README.md

 ### The official Javascript library for interacting with Synthetix protocol contracts.

-This library can be used in 3 different environments:
+This library can be used in 2 different environments:

 1. Common-js module for node environments
 2. UMD module for browser environments
-3. ES module for single page applications

 #### Installation